JKetelaar/PHP-FUT-API/README.md

 # The perfect PHP FUT Bot
 This is a perfect FUT Bo...
-No wait, let's first answer a question
+No wait, let's first answer a question.

 **Are you an EA employee?**
 **Y:** This is nothing, just leave...